Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-From screen sizes to the type of projector lens used, multiple components determine the best projectors.
+Multiple components determine the best projectors, from screen sizes to the type of projector lens used.
 Look that allows for a high-quality lens for a sharper image at a shorter distance.

 Ensure that your projector is the dominant light source in the room; otherwise, you may struggle to see the actual projection.

 With short-throw projection, you can have the model far closer to the screen than you could with a regular throw projector.
 For more info on throw ratio projection, check out our resource article about what’s the difference between short-throw vs long-throw projectors.
 Various projectors have different strong points.
 To learn more, read our article comparing a 3D vs 3D ready projector.

 To understand how short throw projectors work, you need to understand throw affects all projectors.
 Most models you look at will likely be standard throw projectors.
 This means the feet of throw distance is average, and the projector must be away from the screen to work.
 Basically, you should know what distance the projector should be from the screen.